PBjr2002/CPP01/README.md

 **Goal:** Implement a simple Zombie class with the ability to announce itself and investigate differences between stack and heap allocation.

 **Key concepts:**
 - Stack vs Heap allocation
-- Object creation and scope
 - Constructors and destructors
-- Debugging memory lifecycle

 ---